-When planning a development scheme, the temptation for organisations to skip, accelerate or water down up-front engagement can be hard to resist.
-This can result in a vast number of unvalidated design decisions becoming set in stone early-on, with stakeholders then offered a small say in something that’s already been planned.
+When planning a development scheme, the temptation for developers to skip, accelerate or water down up-front engagement can be hard to resist.
+This can result in a vast number of poor design decisions becoming set in stone early-on with little potential for change later on.

-Making decisions without proper stakeholder involvement is a great way to generate immediate resistance to your project, regardless of its merits or benefit locally.
-For a great example of how not to do things, look no further than Lambeth Council’s proposal to demolish 300 homes for redevelopment in the Cressingham Gardens estate, where it was taken to court by a tenant and found to have acted unlawfully by removing three options from its initial consultation (possibly in the hope of reaching a quick and favourable conclusion).
+Making decisions without stakeholder involvement will generate immediate resistance to your project, regardless of its merits or benefit locally.
+For a great example of how not to do things, look no further than Lambeth Council’s proposal to demolish 300 homes for redevelopment in the Cressingham Gardens estate, where it was taken to court by a tenant and found to have acted unlawfully by removing three options from its initial consultation.

 Effective community engagement needs to start at the earliest possible stage.
-Done properly (read: by being planned in) it can be a powerful tool to help catalyse your project.
-You might even uncover solutions to issues that you didn’t know existed.
-Done sloppily or not at all and the best you can hope for is wrong type of publicity.
-At worst, it could result in a long appeal process and a painfully expensive visit to the high court.
+Done proactively (by being planned in) it can be a powerful tool to help catalyse your project.
+It also helps to uncover solutions to issues that you cannot know before refining the design.
+Done sloppily or not at all will create the wrong type of publicity.
+At worst, it could result in a longer-than-necessary planning permission process while proposals are returned and need reworking.

-If you’re not convinced yet, here are my top six reasons why early community engagement is essential:
+Here are my top six reasons why early community engagement is essential.

 Informing the community of your project and involving them in your research at the preliminary stages of your project means you’re getting local insight from the very beginning.
 You get a better understanding of the impact of your proposals and you can ensure that stakeholders are fully aware of the proposed benefits.

 When the Netherlands government set out plans to expand Schiphol airport in 2006, they quickly came under heavy criticism from local and regional voices.
 In an effort to build support, a permanent consultative body known as the Alders Table was founded, bringing together local residents, unions, government officials and the aviation industry.